dortmans/ros2_workshop/docs/ros2_dds.md

 export ROS_DOMAIN_ID=42
 ```

-Note: You can add all above described export commands to your .bashrc file if you want them to be automatically executed in each terminal you open.
+Add this to your .bashrc file if you want it to be automatically executed in each terminal you open.

 ## Quality of Service